danielnemetz/rclone-backup/README.md

-# Backup Script
+# rclone-backup Script

 A robust backup script that creates compressed archives of specified directories and uploads them to a remote storage using rclone.
 The script includes automatic retention management for daily, weekly, and monthly backups.

 ## Installation

-You can install the backup script using the provided installation script.
+You can install the rclone-backup script using the provided installation script.
 The installer will guide you through the configuration process and set up everything automatically.

 ### Quick Install